lvzhaoyang/RefRESH/README.md

 OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

-## Download the created RefRESH dataset

-We are currently working how to host the dataset.
-It will be available soon.

 ## Acknowledgement

 Our work can not be done without the precedent research efforts.
 Part of the human rendering code is refactored on top of the [SURREAL][5] toolkit.